CitizenLabDotCo/citizenlab/docs/README.md

 ## Next release

-### Fixed
-- Downvote button (thumbs down) on input card is displayed for archived projects
+/

 ## 2021-03-04

 ### Added
 - In the admin (Settings > Registration tab), admins can now directly set the helper texts on top of the sign-up form (both for step 1 and 2).
 - The admin Settings > Homepage and style tab has two new fields: one to allow customization for copy of the banner signed-in users see (on the landing page) and one to set the copy that's shown underneath this banner and above the projects/folders (also on the landing page).
+- Copy to clarify sign up/log in possibilities with phone number

 ### Changed
 - The admin Settings > Homepage and style tab has undergone copy improvements and has been rearranged
 - The FranceConnect button to login, signup or verify your account now displays the messages required by the vendor.
 - Updated the look of the FranceConnect button to login, signup or verify your account to feature the latests changes required by the vendor.

+### Fixed
+- Downvote button (thumbs down) on input card is displayed for archived projects

 ## 2021-03-03